openjdk/guide/src/guide/working-with-pull-requests.md

 * [Webrev Mailing List](https://mail.openjdk.org/pipermail/webrev-dev/)
 :::

-As all OpenJDK projects are hosted on GitHub, most code reviews takes place there.
+As all [OpenJDK Projects](https://openjdk.org/bylaws#project) are hosted on [GitHub](https://github.com), most code reviews takes place there.
 When you publish a PR to an OpenJDK repository the corresponding JBS issue will get a link to the code review in the PR, making this the natural place to go for review.
 OpenJDK do however provide other tools and infrastructure for code reviews as well: The **webrevs**.

 Webrev refers to both the tool used to create them and its output.
-The script, [`webrev.ksh`](https://github.com/openjdk/webrev/blob/master/webrev.ksh), is maintained in the [Code Tools](../projects/code-tools) project.
+The script, [`webrev.ksh`](https://github.com/openjdk/webrev/blob/master/webrev.ksh), is maintained in the [Code Tools Project](../projects/code-tools).
 Please note that this version of webrev is for use with mercurial and won't work with the git based repositories.
-You don't actually need tools like this anymore unless you want to host code reviews in other locations than GitHub.
+You don't actually need tools like this anymore unless you want to host code reviews in other locations than [GitHub](https://github.com).

 On the GitHub reviews you will find links to webrevs.
 These are automatically generated by the bot and are provided as a complement for those who prefer this style of code review.
-Many OpenJDK developers are used to the webrevs as this was the default way to provide code for review before OpenJDK moved to GitHub.
+Many OpenJDK developers are used to the webrevs as this was the default way to provide code for review before OpenJDK moved to [GitHub](https://github.com).
 Though webrevs are mainly deprecated today, they used to be a central part of OpenJDK development and you may still see people use the word as a synonym for code review, so they do deserve to be mentioned here as well.

 ## File storage for OpenJDK artifacts - `cr.openjdk.org`

 The `cr.openjdk.org` server provides storage and display of code review materials such as webrevs and other artifacts related to the OpenJDK Community.
-This area can also be used to store design documents and other documentation related OpenJDK but not related to any specific project that have an OpenJDK wiki space for such purposes.
+This area can also be used to store design documents and other documentation related OpenJDK but not related to any specific [Project](https://openjdk.org/bylaws#project) that have an OpenJDK wiki space for such purposes.

-Any OpenJDK Author can publish materials on the `cr.openjdk.org` server.
+Any OpenJDK [Author](https://openjdk.org/bylaws#author) can publish materials on the `cr.openjdk.org` server.
 Users can upload files to temporary storage using secure methods (`rsync`, `scp`, and `sftp`).

 This site is for open source materials related to the OpenJDK Community only.
 Users uploading inappropriate materials will lose access and the material will be deleted.
 Please review the [Terms of Use](https://openjdk.org/legal/terms.html) before using this server.